-A.E Ramassà is an Ambassador of the United Nations Peace, Justice and Security Foundation since 2016.
+A.E Ramassà is an Ambassador of the United Nations and partener/member of the AYINET organisation.
 The Ugandan activist, and youngest African candidate ever to the Nobel Prize for Peace, Victor Ochen named this team located in Les Franqueses del Vallès as a representative of the ‘Goal 16’, which promotes peace and social inclusion for a sustainable development, making it possible for anyone to have access to justice as well as the construction of inclusive, responsible and effective institutions at all levels.

 May you want to know further about this UN, we strongly encourage you to visit the sites below: